aleksei-berezkin/typique/README.md

 - `css()` is a tiny helper function that generates class names.
 - `'title'` is a unique label.
 Laim provides autocomplete suggestions, checks for duplicates, and offers quick fixes if collisions occur.
 - `satisfies Css<{...}>` is where you define your styles as a type.
+- `&` is a parent selector shortcut.
+By default, it is preprocessed like in other CSS templating engines, but it can also be left as-is to rely on [native nesting support](https://drafts.csswg.org/css-nesting-1/).

 ## What is supported